5G Primer

 Spectrum

-So as not to fall behind on the path to 5G, it is important that the Government of Canada allocate additional spectrum required for 5G networks in a timely manner.
+To ensure Canada is a leader in 5G, it is important that the Government of Canada allocate additional spectrum required for 5G networks in a timely manner.

 Deployment of 5G infrastructure

 5G networks will assist citizens in their daily lives, deliver significant economic benefits, and help municipalities provide better government services.
-Yet many of the existing rules, regulations, and fees governing the deployment of wireless infrastructure were established to address the siting of 200-foot tall cell towers.
+Yet many of the existing rules, regulations, and fees governing the deployment of wireless infrastructure were established to address the siting of 200-foot-tall cell towers.

 (i) Fair and reasonable access to government-owned land and buildings, including utility poles and streetlights;